ZomoXYZ/Discord-Bot-Client/README.md

 [Discord]'s client is great, but doesn't allow you to control a [Bot User] account.

+## Archival

+Between this likely being a breach of Discord's ToS and the fact that I haven't had any interest in pursuing this project, this project is now archived.
+Discord's api has changed so much since I started this, back when I started the audit log wasn't even a thing, and a whole rewrite would be necessary to accomodate those changes.
+On top of that, Discord appears to be pushing their interactions api a lot more than typical bot users, and I wouldn't be surprised if a future api update would cause this project to be impossible.

 ## About

 ### What this will let you do